Capoala/Capoala.CmdLine/README.md

 The above example is a very short, concise example on how one would implement a file conversion utility.
 At the command line, you would see the following:

-$ FileConvert.exe /convert -in "C:\test\inFile.txt" -out "C:\test\class.cs"
+$ FileConverter.exe /convert -in "C:\test\inFile.txt" -out "C:\test\class.cs"

-The Capoala.CmdLine library provides interfaces, detailed abstract implementations, and default sealed classes to get you going up and quick.
+The Capoala.CmdLine library provides interfaces, detailed abstract implementations, and default sealed classes to get you up going and quick.
 The sealed classes were used throughout the entire example; however, creating your own implementation is as easy as inheriting from one of the abstract classes located in CommandLine.BaseImplementations.

 Well, that's it!
 Download now and experience how easy it can be write even the most complex of command line utilities.